ajoydawn/Mathematical-Computation-Assignmnet/README.md

 🔹 1.
 Gauss-elimination

-A system of linear equations is solved using Gauss-elimination to obtain the solution.
+A system of linear equations are solved using Gauss-elimination to obtain the solution.

 🔹 2.
 Gaussian Pulse Analysis